Skip to main content

 Screenshot showing images set to px

 • Set min-width/height or max-width/height in pixels when your width/height is set to 100%.
-This helps create responsive content that won't go above or below a certain size in pixels.
+This helps responsive content stay within a sensible pixel range.

 GIF showing adding a max width